simpletoimplement/runkit7-runkit7/README.md

 #### Implemented APIs for PHP7

+NOTE: Most `runkit7_*()` functions have aliases of `runkit_*()`.

--   `runkit_function_*`: Most tests are passing.
+-   `runkit7_function_*`: Most tests are passing.
 There are some memory leaks when renaming internal functions.
--   `runkit_method_*`: Most tests are passing.
+-   `runkit7_method_*`: Most tests are passing.
 There are some memory leaks when renaming internal functions.
--   `runkit_zval_inspect`: Partly passing, and needs to be rewritten because of PHP7's zval changes.
+-   `runkit7_zval_inspect`: Partly passing, and needs to be rewritten because of PHP7's zval changes.
--   `runkit_constant_add` works.
+-   `runkit7_constant_add` works.
 Other constant manipulation functions don't work for constants accessed within the same file due to the compiler inlining their values for performance.
 -   Runkit superglobals.
--   `runkit_import`
+-   `runkit7_import`
     Some flags are missing for PHP 7.x, especially properties, and other tests have known failures.
     See https://github.com/runkit7/runkit7/issues/73